 Who We Are

-Common Fire was founded by Kavitha Rao and Jeff Golden, who both serve on Common Fire's Executive Committee.
+Common Fire was founded by Kavitha Rao and Jeff Golden.

 Kavitha is a yoga teacher, thrilled to share with others this practice that has fueled and sustained her own activism, helping her to ground her work from a place of love and creative action rather than merely anger and reaction.